filiph/unsure/README.md

 4. Push the newly updated `gh-pages` branch to github:
    `git push origin --set-upstream gh-pages`

-### Use as a binary
+## Use as a command line tool

+You can run the command line version of the calculator by executing something like `dart bin/unsure.dart "10 * 2~3"` from the root of the repository.
+To get help, run `dart bin/unsure.dart --help`.

-You can compile the binary buy running `dart2native bin/unsure.dart`.
-Then, call the binary with a formula, like this:
+You can compile the tool to a binary executable by running `dart2native bin/unsure.dart -o unsure`.
+Then, call the binary like this:

     $ ./unsure "10~20 * 42"

 ![An animated gif of the binary in action](https://user-images.githubusercontent.com/919717/77241570-1a216100-6bb1-11ea-8e9d-e10b1aaf2106.gif)

-To get help, run `./unsure --help`.
+This compiled binary starts much faster than if you run the code through `dart bin/unsure.dart "..."`.

+Note that the command line tool defaults to 1 million iterations (compared to the 250K iterations of the web tool).
+That makes it a bit more precise (meaning that the results will be a tiny bit closer to the truth, and the histogram will be smoother).
+We can do this because Dart (compiled or not) runs a lot faster than JavaScript.
+That said, in my experiments, 250K iterations is precise enough.

-### Use as a package
+## Use as a package

 Apart from that online tool, this is also a (beginning of a) package.
 Read through `bin/unsure.dart` to see how it might be used.